 Students interested in applying to the HUT program must complete the online eligibility form.

-Now accepting applications for Spring, Summer C, and Fall 2023!
+Now accepting applications for Summer C and Fall 2023!

-The deadline to submit an eligibility form for Spring 2023 admission is December 2, 2022.
+The deadline to submit an eligibility form for Summer C 2023 admission is Friday, April 14, 2023.

 This deadline is firm.

 At minimum, the following criteria must be met for admission into the Honors Thesis program*: